-- story - stories are "emotion simulators" for our brains and the most powerful known framework for communicating information.
+Stories are "emotion simulators" for our brains and the most powerful known framework for communicating information.

-I usually frame these themes under the banner of "performing skills" because it turns out that the best professional performers excel at them.
+I usually frame these themes under the banner of "performance skills" because it turns out that the best professional performers excel at them.
 Like us, magicians, stand-ups, actors and street performers are constantly fighting for the attention of their voluntary audiences in distracting environments.